How to Immigrate to Canada as an Early Childhood Educator

 Working in Canadian Preschools

-We recommend the Federal Skilled Worker (FSW) program for this type of entry.
-The program is points-based and measures things such as language ability, work experience, education, age and other attributes that you could bring to the workforce.
+We recommend the Federal Skilled Worker Program (FSWP) for this type of entry.
+The program is points-based and measures things such as language ability, work experience, education, age, and other attributes that you could bring to the workforce.
 This program is managed by the Express Entry system which means it’s one of the fastest ways to start your journey to permanent residence in Canada, with a processing time of only six months.

 In order to apply for this program, you will need to create an online profile through the Express Entry system.
 This profile is measured according to the Comprehensive Ranking System (CRS) which is a set of criteria detailed below.
 Candidates are then entered into the Express Entry pool from which the highest-scoring profiles are drawn (typically every two weeks) and issued with an Invitation to Apply (ITA) for permanent residence.

 The Provincial Nominee Program (PNP) was designed to address labour market shortages in specific provinces.
-11 out of the 13 provinces and territories participate and each offers their own streams for unskilled, semi-skilled and skilled workers looking to settle in that particular province.
+11 out of the 13 provinces and territories participate and each offers its own streams for unskilled, semi-skilled, and skilled workers looking to settle in that particular province.